omarchouman/data-structures-and-algorithms/README.md

 The reason is that you will run into the worst case if you are dealing with nearly sorted or reversed lists.

-What I recommend instead is choosing the middle element as pivot.
+What I recommend instead is choosing the middle element as a pivot.

 ### Bubble Sort
 ---
-Bubble sort algorithm uses the concept of swapping.
+The bubble sort algorithm uses the concept of swapping.
 Whenever we see elements that are out of order, we just swap them.
 And if we do that process multiple times, we will eventually get our array to be sorted.

 ![Bubble Sort Image](images/Bubble-sort.gif)